3 & The Key: Huskers run away from Peru State 97-58

 Derrick Walker helped NU overcome a sluggish start by scoring all 12 of his points in the first half, while Keon Edwards added 12 points on 3-of-3 shooting from behind the arc off the bench.

-Nebraska led by at least 10 for the majority of the secodn half and eventually pulled away with a 19-3 run over the final 5:41 to break the game open for good.
+Nebraska led by at least 10 for the majority of the second half and eventually pulled away with a 19-3 run over the final 5:41 to break the game open for good.

 1. Verge is a game-changer